voxel51/fiftyone-auth-migration/migration-workflow.md

     - Cloned locally and installed (See [README.md](./README.md) for the script)

-- Access to modify environment variables in the running deployment
+- Modifying environment variables in the running deployment

 ## Steps